How to move to Canada from the US

 Banking and currency exchange

 When exchanging currency, be mindful of exchange rates and potential fees.
-As of February 2025, the Canadian dollar remains slightly weaker than the US dollar, which can impact your purchasing power.
+As of 2026, the Canadian dollar remains slightly weaker than the US dollar, which can affect purchasing power.

 Cost of living comparison

 The cost of living in Canada is generally about 10% more expensive than in the US.
-Housing costs in major cities like Toronto and Vancouver remain high, with the average home prices exceeding 750,000 CAD (529,400 USD).
+Housing costs in major cities like Toronto and Vancouver remain high, with average home prices often exceeding CAD 750,000.

 However, healthcare costs are typically lower due to Canada’s public healthcare system.